mgerstner/buffer-overflow-training/examples/param_injection/README.md

-- Even when running in the specially prepared shell provided by the `make shell` target, the address of the stack buffer will change slightly when run from different contexts like from the python script `replace_param.py`.
-Pay attention to the address printed out by the program to make sure you have the right one.
+- Even when running in the specially prepared shell provided by the `make shell` target, the address of the stack buffer will change slightly when run from different environments like from the python script `replace_param.py`, or from `gdb`.
+Pay attention to the address printed out by the program to make sure you have the right one for the environment you're running it in.